loqi/outlaw_rails/doc/resources.markdown

 Specify characters to be inserted into the names of non-classic routes which reference an individual member resource.
 That is, the routes referenced by mnemonics `:member`, `:show`, `:edit`, `:update`, and `:destroy`, will have this string embedded into their route names.
-While this is actually an infix, not a suffix, it's called a suffix as a reminder that if you want to set it off from the rest of the name with an underscore, it goes on the left.
+While this suffix may sometimes be embedded in front of other suffixes, if you want an underscore to set it off from the rest of a name, that underscore probably belongs on the left.
 By default, this option is "`_id`".

 	map.outlaw_resources :catalog, :id_name_suffix=>'_item'
 	# Makes routes with names like "catalog_item_destroy" instead of "catalog_id_destroy"